anirudhp26/officeLLM/README.md

 // Execute a task
 const result = await office.executeTask({
   title: 'Calculate compound interest',
-  description: 'What is the compound interest on $1000 at 5% for 3 years?',
+  description: 'Calculate the compound interest on $1000 at 5% annual rate for 3 years.',
   priority: 'high',
 });